grnet/kamaki/docs/setup.rst

 To set up Kamaki for a specific Synnefo deployment, users need an **authentication URL** and a **user token**.
 Users should also pick an alias to name the cloud configuration.
-This can be any single word, e.g., "default", "mycloud"or whatever suits the user.
+This can be any single word, e.g., "default", "mycloud" or whatever suits the user.

 .. code-block:: console